Destination Wedding Invitations: Timeline & Tips

 Your reception's end time typically falls around 10 p.m., especially for weekend celebrations accommodating families with children.
 Plan for a 4-5 hour reception duration, followed by carefully orchestrating cleanup activities between 11:15 p.m. and 12:15 a.m.

 Ensure you've communicated clear expectations to vendors and guests for after-party planning.
 Please provide detailed information about local accommodations and attractions for those extending their stay.
-In your initial communication, remember to include essential details about any post-reception activities, such as next-day brunches or excursions.
+In your initial communication, include essential details about post-reception activities, such as next-day brunches or excursions.

 Stay flexible with your timeline while maintaining clear communication with all vendors.
 Review contracts carefully to understand each vendor's specific responsibilities during the breakdown.
 This attention to detail ensures a seamless transition from your reception to any subsequent events while maintaining the intimate atmosphere you've carefully crafted throughout your celebration.